 Kia ora koutou

-- Good hand hygiene and cough and sneeze etiquette
+- reinforce good cough and sneeze etiquette

 Also, under Level 2 restrictions, please refrain from lingering either before or after school.
 The senior and junior playgrounds are closed before 9.00am and after 3pm.
 If you do enter a classroom, please ensure you sign the register so we can trace you if necessary.